CobayaSampler/cobaya/docs/sampler_polychord.rst

 Simply run ``cobaya-install polychord --modules [/path/to/modules]`` (or, instead of ``polychord`` after ``cobaya-install``, mention an input file that uses ``polychord``).

-If it has been installed this way, it is not necessary to specify a ``path`` for it, as long as the modules folder has been indicated.
+If PolyChord has been installed this way, it is not necessary to specify a ``path`` option for it.

 .. note::